alcionai/corso/docs/docs/tutorial-basics/corso-repository-and-configuration.md

 sidebar_position: 1
 ---

-# Repositories and Configuration
+# Repositories and configuration

-How to configure Corso...
+How to configure Corso: